-Liselle-Fae is a wildlife artist, zoologist, and cat lover who produces vibrant, contemporary watercolour portraits of animals.
-Taking inspiration from her experience working in animal welfare and conservation, she strives to create paintings that capture the enigmatic spirit of wildlife.
-Not only this, but Liselle hopes to inject others with the awe and enthusiasm she has for animals, and raise awareness of species which are endangered or misunderstood.
-Liselle is currently proud to be chairperson of the Association Of Animal Artists, and a keen advocate for ensuring art is an accessible and inclusive space for all.
+Liselle-Fae is a wildlife conservation artist and educator who produces vibrant, contemporary watercolour portraits of animals.
+Taking inspiration from her experience training and working in wildlife conservation, she strives to create paintings that capture the enigmatic spirit of wildlife.
+Not only this, but Liselle hopes to inject others with the awe and enthusiasm she has for animals, and raise awareness of species which are endangered or misunderstood - especially wild cats.
+Liselle is currently proud to be chairperson of the Association Of Animal Artists, and a keen wildlife educator - focusing on wild cats.

 Although her life now revolves around art, Liselle's background is actually in zoology -specifically cat behaviour & anatomy - and she has no formal training in the arts.
 In 2012, she pursued a BSc Animal Behaviour where she avidly chased her passion for cats: interning at the Big Cat Sanctuary, volunteering with Cats Protection, writing an article on cheetah physiology for biosphere magazine, and finally completing a dissertation studying captive-wild cat behaviour.
 While studying in Cornwall, Liselle rediscovered her love of art - using it as a tool to help her relax away from a busy academic schedule.